 We enjoyed another fantastic meal and John came by the tent for our daily check-up.
 Our entire group was doing well, though a few were experiencing the effects of the altitude.
 I was happy upon discovering I had the highest oxygen saturation of the entire group and felt optimistic about a successful summit attempt.
 After our briefing we were well fed and ready to rest up for the next day’s challenge: a long and very steep ascent up the Barranco Wall and onto Karanga Camp.

-I'll be posting Part 2 soon where I describe our hike up the Barranco Wall to Karanga Camp and onto our base camp at Barafu.
+I'll be posting Part 2 soon where I describe our hike up the Barranco Wall to Karanga Camp, to our base camp at Barafu, summit day, and our post climb safari.

 We have plenty of safari packages to explore or we can help you create a tailor-made safari that is perfect for you.
 We have the expertise and experience to design an adventure deep into the African wilderness.